History of Channel 4 News in Timeline

 Channel 4 News

 Channel 4 News is the flagship news program of Channel 4, a British television broadcaster.
-Launched in November 1982 with the channel itself, the program is produced by ITN (Independent Television News).
-It is a major source of news for viewers in the United Kingdom.
+Produced by ITN, it has been broadcasting since Channel 4's inception in November 1982, providing news coverage and analysis to viewers in the United Kingdom.

-In November 1982, Channel 4 News began broadcasting with the launch of Channel 4.
-The news programme was produced by ITN.
+In November 1982, Channel 4 News began broadcasting with the launch of Channel 4, aiming to offer a distinct news perspective compared to other UK television channels.

-In 1984, Channel 4 News found its feet during the UK miners' strike, establishing itself as a notable news source.
+In 1984, Channel 4 News found its footing and gained recognition during the UK miners' strike.

 1985: Broadcasting Press Guild Award

-In 1985, Channel 4 News received its first award from the Broadcasting Press Guild, being named the Best News or Current Affairs Programme of 1984.
+In 1985, Channel 4 News won its first award from the Broadcasting Press Guild for the Best News or Current Affairs Programme of 1984.

-In 1986, Channel 4 News won the BAFTA for Best News or Outside Broadcast which was awarded in 1987.
+In 1986, Channel 4 News won a BAFTA for the Best News or Outside Broadcast which was awarded in 1987.

 In 1987, Channel 4 News won its first BAFTA award for the Best News or Outside Broadcast of 1986.